 - Star Wars: He has a long story of taking part to the film franchise despite never being one of the main leads.
-He got his start as Wicket the Ewok in Return of the Jedi, and then later played multiple costumed aliens (along with an uncostumed cameo as part of the Podrace audience) in The Phantom Menace.
-He will return for The Force Awakens, again as a costumed alien, and is set to play yet another role in The Last Jedi.
+He got his start as Wicket the Ewok in Return of the Jedi when he was 12, then later played multiple costumed aliens (along with an uncostumed cameo as part of the Podrace audience) in The Phantom Menace.
+He returned for The Force Awakens, again as a costumed alien, and is set to play yet another role in The Last Jedi.
 He also voices Rukh in Star Wars Rebels.

 - Willow as Willow Ufgood, a role that George Lucas created specifically for him after being impressed by his performance in Return of the Jedi.

 - Labyrinth as a member of the Goblin Corps.

 - The Leprechaun series as Lubdan the Leprechaun.

 - Harry Potter as Professor Filius Flitwick in every film of the series (except Deathly Hallows, Part 1), a goblin bank teller in the first film, and Griphook in the final two. note